 Recently, I’ve been scrolling through TikTok, a popular app where people share videos that are under one minute long.
 It’s a really easy app to get sucked into, but after a while I noticed a lot of videos in which the user is driving a car.

-These types of videos are hardly new – I saw a lot of them on Snapchat in its heyday – but I’ve always wondered why no one comments on their dangerousness.
+These types of videos are hardly new – I saw a lot of them on Snapchat in its heyday – but I’ve always wondered why no one comments on how dangerous the behavior is.

 Any type of distracted driving is risky.
 Looking down at your phone for five seconds to send a quick text is like driving the length of a football field blindfolded, and taking your eyes off the road for only two seconds doubles the chance that you will be involved in a crash.

-An average of eight people are killed every day in the United States because of distracted driving, according to the Centers for Disease Control and Prevention.
-And 1 in 5 people who are killed due to distracted driving are pedestrians.
+An average of nine people are killed every day in the United States because of distracted driving, according to the Centers for Disease Control and Prevention.
+And one in five people who are killed due to distracted driving are pedestrians.
 This means that when you text or look at your phone while you’re driving, you’re not just risking your own life.
 You’re risking the lives and safety of everyone around you.

 There are three types of distracted driving: visual, manual and cognitive.
 Visual distraction is when something causes you to take your eyes off the road.
 It could be something like glancing at your phone, looking at houses on the side of the street or trying to find your favorite song on the radio.
 Manual distraction is when you take one or both of your hands off the wheel for any reason.
 Cognitive distraction is when your mind is so distracted by something that you’re not even thinking about driving anymore, you’re just going through the motions.
 Have you ever arrived at a location with no memory of driving there?
 That was cognitive distraction.